chneau/x/README.md

-# x - chneau's utility CLI
+# x - Utility CLI

-This is a command-line tool for managing and deploying projects, as well as maintaining the development system.
+A command-line tool for project management, system maintenance, and Kubernetes deployment.

 ## Installation